-- Create a Relaxing Bed Time Ritual – this ritual is something that calms the body down, slows you down and relaxes you.
-Ideas may include: reading, an epsom salt bath, or making a soothing tea.
-There are so many wonderful sleepy time teas featuring herbs such as chamomile, aveena, valerian, lavender, ashwaganda, passionflower and kava kava.
+This ritual is something that calms the body down, slows you down and relaxes you.
+Ideas may include: reading, an Epsom salt bath, or making a soothing tea.
+There are so many wonderful sleepy time teas featuring herbs such as Chamomile, Aveena (Oat), Valerian, Lavender, Ashwaganda, Passionflower and Kava Kava.
 These herbs work to stop the overdrive and start the nourishment of the body.

-- Reverse Your Body’s Overdrive System – there is a yoga pose called Viparita Karani (legs up the wall), which is super easy to do and can help your body to find a sense of calm quickly.
+There is a yoga pose called Viparita Karani (legs up the wall), which is super easy and can help your body to find a sense of calm quickly.
 Simply lie near your bed in this relaxing pose and let gravity do its job.
 In fact, if you wake up a night, this is a great way to lull your body back to a dream state.

-- Take a Technology Break- beyond the blue light our bodies can also feel the frequency of our electronics.
-Even if you use your phone or tablet as your alarm, shifting its charging space to an adjacent room can impact the quality of your sleep.
+Beyond the blue light our bodies can also feel the frequency of our electronics.
+Even if you use your phone or tablet as your alarm, simply shifting its charging space to an adjacent room can impact the quality of your sleep.
 Take an electronics free trial week and see how your sleep changes.

-- Tackle Your Adrenaline Wake-ups – stop the frustrating 2 – 4 am wake-ups, by connecting with a health professional that can give you some advice specific to your body.
-Strategies such as supplements, nutrition, botanicals and/or acupuncture can help to nourish your body and reset your clock so that 2am isn’t your new start time.
+Stop the frustrating 2 – 4 am wake-ups, by connecting with a health professional that can give you some advice specific to your body.
+However, strategies such as supplements, nutrition, botanicals and/or acupuncture can help to nourish your body.
+They help to reset your internal alarm clock so that 2am isn’t your new start time.

 Remember you don’t have to beat insomnia alone.